torvalds/linux/Documentation/trace/rv/monitor_synthesis.rst

                                   |  +----> panic ?
                                   +-------> <user-specified>

-DA monitor synthesis
+RV monitor synthesis
 --------------------

-The synthesis of automata-based models into the Linux *RV monitor* abstraction is automated by the dot2k tool and the rv/da_monitor.h header file that contains a set of macros that automatically generate the monitor's code.
+The synthesis of automata-based models into the Linux *RV monitor* abstraction is automated by the rvgen tool and the rv/da_monitor.h header file that contains a set of macros that automatically generate the monitor's code.

-dot2k
+rvgen
 -----

-The dot2k utility leverages dot2c by converting an automaton model in the DOT format into the C representation [1] and creating the skeleton of a kernel monitor in C.
+The rvgen utility leverages dot2c by converting an automaton model in the DOT format into the C representation [1] and creating the skeleton of a kernel monitor in C.

 For example, it is possible to transform the wip.dot model present in [1] into a per-cpu monitor with the following command::

-  $ dot2k -d wip.dot -t per_cpu
+  $ rvgen monitor -c da -s wip.dot -t per_cpu

 This will create a directory named wip/ with the following files: